zachwhaley/squashed-merge-message/README.md

 ## Details

-When merging a PR with either the "Squash and merge" or "Create a merge commit" buttons, the commit title and message will be copied from the Pull Request title and body, respectively, and any leading HTML comments will be removed.
+When merging a PR with either the "Squash and merge" or "Create a merge commit" buttons:

+1. The commit title and message will be copied from the Pull Request.
+2. Any leading HTML comments will be removed.
+3. Co-authors will be de-duplicated and appended.

-The final commit on the base branch will look like:
+The final commit on the base branch will look something like:

     PR Title (#1234)